MiningHQ/bootcamp/bootcamp_en/mining-strategies.md

 ## Most profitable <small class="text-danger text-sm">in development</small>

-The most profitable strategy will switch you to mine one of the supported listed coins that will gain you the most in Bitcoin.
+The most profitable strategy will switch you to mine one of the supported exchange listed coins that will gain you the most in Bitcoin.
 We'll only switch once every 100 minutes to ensure you gain at least some coins.

 Note: We can only mine coins that you have a wallet address for.
 Ensure you have set up wallets for